 Waterproof Membrane (Middle Layer)

-What truly makes or breaks the jacket, isn’t the outer layer, but the waterproof membrane of the middle layer.
+What truly makes or breaks the rain jacket, isn’t the outer layer, but the waterproof membrane of the middle layer.
 This is where most of your hard-earned dollars are spent when buying rain gear.
 Much of the science and research that goes into rainwear ends up on slight improvements in the waterproofing, which can sometime leads to big leaps in jacket performance, comfort, and in helping you stay dry.

 Gore-Tex’s polytetrafluoroethylene (ePTFE) membranes offer some of the protection, but that performance often comes at a price.
 Jacket manufacturers have swooped in a created their own proprietary technologies to combat the dominance of Gore-Tex.
 Some technologies like Helly Hansen’s Helly Protection and Mountain Hardwear’s Dry.Q™ EVAP even compare favourably with the more expensive Gore-Tex products.